 On April 23, 2014, Tanya Sallustro filed a purported class action complaint (the "Complaint") in the Southern District of New York (the "Court") alleging securities fraud and related claims against the Company and certain of its officers and directors and seeking compensatory damages including litigation costs.
-Ms. Sallustro alleges that between March 18-31, 2014, she purchased 325 shares of the Company's common stock for a total investment of \$15,791.00.
+Ms. Sallustro alleges that between March 18-31, 2014, she purchased 325 shares of the Company's common stock for a total investment of \$15,791.
 The Complaint refers to Current Reports on Form 8-K and Current Reports on Form 8-K/A filings made by the Company on April 3, 2014 and April 14, 2014, in which the Company amended previously disclosed sales (sales originally stated at \$1,275,000 were restated to \$1,082,375 - reduction of \$192,625) and restated goodwill as \$1,855,512 (previously reported at net zero).
 Additionally, the Complaint states after the filing of the Company's Current Report on Form 8-K on April 3, 2014 and the following press release, the Company's stock price "fell \$7.30 per share, or more than 20%, to close at \$25.30 per share."
-Subsequent to the filing of the Complaint, six different individuals have filed a motion asking to be designated the lead plaintiff in the litigation.
-The Court scheduled a hearing on August 14, 2014 to consider the motions for designation as lead plaintiff.
-The other individuals seeking lead plaintiff designation are: Wayne Chesner; Anamaria Schelling; Mark Williams; Otilda LaMont; Jane Ish and Steve Schuck.
-After a hearing held on August 14, 2014, the Court took the matter under submission.
-On March 19, 2015, the Court issued a ruling appointing Steve Schuck as lead plaintiff and setting an initial pre-trial conference for June 25, 2015.
-The Company has not yet answered the Complaint but management intends to vigorously defend the allegations.
+Subsequent to the filing of the Complaint, six different individuals filed a motion asking to be designated the lead plaintiff in the litigation.
+On March 19, 2015, the Court issued a ruling appointing Steve Schuck as lead plaintiff.
+Counsel for Mr. Schuck has indicated that he intends to file a "consolidated amended complaint."
+The court has ordered that filing to be made on or before August 24, 2015.
+The Company has not yet been served with the consolidated amended complaint but management intends to vigorously defend the allegations.

 On March 17, 2015, stockholder Michael Ruth filed a shareholder derivative suit in Nevada District Court alleging two causes of action: 1) Breach of Fiduciary Duty, and 2) "Gross Mismanagement."
 The claims are premised on the same event as the already-pending securities class action case in New York - it is alleged that the Form 8-K filings misstated goodwill and sales of the Company, which when corrected, lead to a significant drop in stock price.
-The Company has not been served with a complaint but intends to vigorously defend the case after service is made.
+The Company filed a motion to dismiss the suit on June 29, 2015.
+Instead of opposing the Company's motion, Mr. Ruth filed an amended complaint on July 20, 2015.
+Management intends to vigorously defend the allegations.